-Tags: warehouse safety, forklifts, warehouse, forklift safety, forklift, Material Handling
+Tags: plant safety, forklift safety, forklift

 You probably know the stats: Forklifts are extremely common, very productive and likely the most dangerous piece of machinery in any given warehouse.
 They seriously injure tens of thousands of people a year.